eliasbuchwald/-reddit/API:-info.json.md

             - ### likes *([null, boolean])*

-                If the 'reddit_session` cookie is not present in the request, the API will return null.
+                If the `reddit_session` cookie is not present in the request, the API will return null.

                 Otherwise, this will indicate how the currently logged in user has voted the story: `true` for an up vote, `false` for a down vote, or `null` for no vote.

             - ### saved *(boolean)*

-                If the 'reddit_session` cookie is not present in the request, the API will return false.
+                If the `reddit_session` cookie is not present in the request, the API will return false.

                 Otherwise, this will indicate whether the currently logged in user has saved the story.